 One of my favourite activities that I did with my class this year was our Estimation Station.
-It is so simple to incorporate into any classroom and because of the amount of math and student engagement that results from this activity.
+This activity is so easy to incorporate into any classroom and because of the amount of math and student engagement that results from this activity.

-My favourite part was on Mondays when students would run into the classroom to check what the station was filled with for the week.
+My favourite part was on Mondays when children would quickly check what the station was filled with for the week.
 They were always so excited!
 On Fridays we counted the amount of items in the jar.
 I used a plastic container, but any clear container would work.

 In my classroom, I had a class list near our jar.
-Over the course of the week students would estimate how many items they thought were in the jar.
+Over the course of the week children would estimate how many items they thought were in the jar.
 They verbally gave a short explanation as to how they got their estimate, and then printed their estimate below their name.

 Some weeks I switched up our jars.
 One week I filled three jars with clothes pins, and I told children the total that were in 2 of the jars.
 They then compared the amount in the unknown jar to the two they knew.

 A few other ideas of how to switch up the estimation station, include, covering part of the jar and estimating based on the visible amount.
 Also, having the items create layers and telling students how many cubes are in one layer.

 Our estimation station was always a focal point in our room and was part of our daily math.

 We then counted all of the items in the jars.
 I brought each item out one by one and we counted them together as I set them on ten frames.

 Some days, we counted our items off the ten frames by 2s, 5s, 10s, and 25s.
 We discussed if our numbers were even or odd.
-We represented our numbers in base ten blocks and tallys.
-The math that the estimation station encourages is endless.
-My students became amazing estimators by the end of the year!
+We also represented our numbers in base ten blocks and tally marks.

 I often had my students complete a Estimation Station Worksheet to further their understand of the math we were covering.

 Click the image (“Primary Math – Estimation Station”) below to purchase the Estimation Station worksheets.
 Sheets can be used for any Estimation Station and include representing numbers in ten frames, number lines and base 10 blocks.